Rose is a full-time freelance writer who frequently writes about education, special education, DIY projects, food, Milwaukee, and more.

 Alcohol Ink Coasters

-I'd never heard of Alcohol Ink before, but this technique looks like a lot of fun.
-Cindy demonstrates the technique here for card making purposes, but it works wonderfully for coasters, too.
+I'd never heard of alcohol ink before, but this technique looks like a lot of fun.
+In this tutorial, Cindy demonstrates the technique here for card-making purposes, but it works wonderfully for coasters, too.
 Make sure that you use a non-porous coaster material, such as old CDs, so the ink will not bleed through.
 Follow Cindy's great steps, and your family and friends will be wowed by this seemly complicated aesthetic.

 Scrabble Tile Coasters

 If you spend any time on Pinterest or Etsy, you probably know how popular Scrabble tile crafts are right now.
 This tutorial is on a wedding site, but there are lots of other possibilities for these coasters, too: anniversaries, birthdays, or simply for everyday use in your own home.
 Of course, the fun part will be deciding what you want your coasters to say.

 If you enjoy re-purposed paper projects or are simply looking for a new way to use up old magazines or newspapers, check out these tutorials.
 The results are beautiful and easy to achieve.
 No one will believe what you were able to accomplish by cutting, folding, and gluing paper.
 If you want paper coasters that have a fair amount of color, choose magazines with lots of high-quality color photos.

 Create a simple coaster with a small glass dish and a patterned paper of your choice.
 For the tutorial, the author used shallow pillar candle holders.
 For cheap options, keep your eyes out for glassware that would work well when you're thrifting.
 If you are using these coasters for seasonal home décor and don't want to make a set for every season, or you simply get tired of the current designs, you can soak the coasters in water, peel off the paper, and start over.